evandromacedo/react-simple-snackbar/README.md

 export default withSnackbar(Component)
 ```

-So you can get the component as a named import, then mock the `open` and `close` functions as common props if you want:
+So you can get the component as a named import, then mock the `openSnackbar` and `closeSnackbar` functions as common props if you want:

 ```jsx
 // Component.test.js